Lattesnow/ChIPSP/README.md

 # Main Workflow

-A typical complete ChIP-SP analysis can be performed as follows:
+A typical complete ChIPSP analysis can be performed as follows:

 ```r
 library(ChIPSP)